fatlard1993/Medeina/README.md

   1. Go through the wizard(s) (depending on how many sensor hubs you have configured) to configure your connected sensors/alerts

 ## Files!
-### power_8ch.ino
+### power.ino
-This file is ment to be run on an arduino nano(328).
-It is a 8 chanel powerstrip, each of the 8 outlets are individually controlable via i2c and Serial(for testing only).
+This is a X chanel powerstrip, each of the X outlets are individually controlable via i2c.

 ### garduino.ino
 This file is intended to serve as a small all-in-one standalone system for testing sensors and gathering data.